SubodhShil/AI-Machine-Learning/Day 03/README.md

 ## **```Business problem to ML problem```**

 ### **```Churn rate```**
-The decreasing rate of a users or subscribers after a certain time.
+The decreasing rate of users or subscribers after a certain time.

 Steps to convert a business problem into ML problem using the following methods: